Tharadol07969/Contoso-DW---Marketing-Analysis-Report/README.md

 ## Key Findings & Insights
 - **Sales Decline Since 2017**: Indicates market or operational challenges.
 - **Channel Leaders**: North America drives 54% of sales; Asia growth at +16.9% YoY.
-- **Product Profitability**: Home Appliances and Computers deliver the highest margins.
+- **Product Profitability**: Home Appliances have the highest revenue, and Cameras and camcorders have the highest margins.
 - **Expense Trends**: Human Capital and Property Costs dominate expenditures.

 ---